React App Localization and i18n: Advanced Guide

 Before jumping into the code, let's understand two key terms:

-• React internationalization (i18n) involves designing your app to support various languages and dialects.
+• Internationalization (i18n) involves designing your app to support various languages and dialects.
 This means separating translatable content and preparing the app for bidirectional text.

-• React localization (l10n) takes the i18n process further by creating versions of your project for different regions.
+• Localization (l10n) takes the i18n process further by creating versions of your project for different regions.
 It involves translating content and adapting it to local customs and preferences.

 You have a few solid options to choose from when it comes to React Native localization as well as internationalization.
 Let's take a quick look at some popular choices:

-• i18next with react-i18next: We're using this exact combo throughout the article as it's simple and comprehensive enough to get all the localization done.
+• i18next with react-i18next: It’s simple and comprehensive enough for both small and large localization projects.
 It also includes pluralization, formatting, and interpolation within the module.

 • react-intl: While not a comprehensive localization library, react-intl helps you with date and number formatting and can be quite useful when combined with other comprehensive localization and internationalization libraries.